somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

 echo '{"@timestamp": "2018-06-03T20:53:23Z", "message": "hello world"}' | docker exec -i  humio-kafka-connect kafka-console-producer --broker-list kafka:9092 --topic logs
 ```

 Go to Humio and find the event in the dataspace you configured.
-Remember to set the search time interval enough back to find the above event.
+Remember to set the search time interval enough back in time to find the above event.